ttusar/coco/code-experiments/rw-problems/README.md

 Socket communication between COCO and an external evaluator can be used to ease inclusion of new suites of problems into COCO, for example, those that implement real-world problems.
-Socket communication is demonstrated on the example of two test suites, `toy-socket` and `toy-socket-biobj` – the first contains single-objective and the second bi-objective optimization problems.
+Socket communication is demonstrated on the example of two test suites, `toy-socket` and `toy-socket-biobj`; the first contains single-objective and the second bi-objective optimization problems.

 Other currently supported suites that use this kind of external evaluation of solutions are `rw-top-trumps(-biobj)` and `rw-mario-gan(-biobj)`.
 They are not included in the